 As you can expect, their is a collector’s market for out of circulation tokens, and you can find them on eBay and in various circles.
 A Silver Strikers Club, with a website and forums, offers a lot of great information for fans of the slot and its tokens.
 You can become a member for a modest donation annually.

 For players who visit downtown, visiting all three casinos to collect the tokens available can be a fun pastime.
-I collected all four of the Plaza tokens, all four of the active Four Queens $10 tokens, the $40 token, and what appeared to be the two available at the Plaza (the Silver Strikers website says there’s three, but only two were displayed at the machine in the top box).
+I collected all four of the Plaza tokens, all four of the active Four Queens $10 tokens, the $40 token, and what appeared to be the two available at the El Cortez when they still had their machine.